crazy4pi314/scipy-vscode-tutorial/_sources/1-basics.md

 > **Exercise**: New Python project from scratch
 >
-> 1. In the Codespace for this workshop or locally (in a Dev Container) on your machine, use VS Code to create a new virtual environment.
+> 1. In the Codespace for this workshop or locally (in a Dev Container) on your machine, create a new virtual environment by running:
-> 2. Install the `emoji` packages with the `Python: Create Environment` command from the command pallet or the built-in terminal.
+>
+> ```bash
+> cd scipy-vscode-tutorial
+> conda install -n base -conda-forge mamba
+> mamba env create -f environment.yml
+> ```
+>
-> 3. Install the tutorial package by running `pip install -e .` in the `scipy-vscode-tutorial` folder.
+> 2. Install the tutorial package by running:
-> 4. Check that you have the intrepreter setup correclty by opening a new Jupyter notebook or script and import the package(s):
+>
+> ```bash
+> pip install -e .
+> ```
+>
+> 3. Use the Command Palette to run the `Python: Select Interpreter` command and set it to the `tutorial` environment you just created.
+> 4. Use the Command Palette to create a new Interactive Window using the `Jupyter: Create Interactive Window` command.
+> 5. Run the following lines to test your environment:
 >
 >   ```python
 >   from tutorial import welcome